 A scientist named Sebastian Hess recently discovered the tricks some amoebas use to eat.
 He studies eukaryotic microbes in Canada at Dalhousie University.
 That’s in Halifax, Nova Scotia.
 Hess has loved watching tiny critters through a microscope since he was a kid.

 Hess realized that the green spheres were microbes called amoeboflagellates (Uh-MEE-buh-FLAH-juh-laytz).
 That means they can switch between two forms.
 In one form, they swim or glide using tail-like structures called flagella (Fluh-JEH-luh).
 When the swimmers find food, they transform into amoebas.
 Their shape becomes less rigid.
-Then they begin crawling along a surface instead of swimming.
+Instead of swimming, they now begin crawling along some surface.

 Through the microscope, Hess watched one of these amoebas cut a hole in an algal cell.
 The amoeba squeezed inside.
 Then it ate the alga’s innards.
 Afterward, the amoeba divided and made copies of itself.
 Those were the wiggling green spheres that Hess had seen earlier.
 The new amoebas punched more holes in the algal cell.
 Some invaded the neighboring cell in the algal strand.
 Others escaped.
 Hess named the species Viridiraptor invadens (Vih-RIH-dih-rap-ter in-VAY-denz).